1kc/razer-macos/README.md

 Q: Menu says "No device found".

-A: Use the "Refresh Device List" option.
+A: Use the "Refresh Device List" option, which can be found when pressing the Razer OS icon on the top menu bar.

 Q: How do I customize and rebind keys?